 In heart failure, the heart muscle often pumps weakly, and is unable to pump enough blood to the lungs or to the rest of the body.
 This can worsen when the muscle in the ventricles is uncoordinated as a result of electrical conduction problems through the heart muscle (left bundle branch block).
 This condition is called cardiac or ventricular dyssynchrony.

+Cardiac dyssynchrony can worsen heart failure symptoms (shortness of breath, fatigue, dizziness, palpitations, swollen ankles and legs, coughing etc).
 The medications used for heart failure can reduce symptoms and improve the heart function, but in some severe cases, the implantation of a cardiac device, called cardiac resynchronization therapy (CRT) or biventricular pacemaker may be needed.